xARPES/xARPES/README.md

 ### Setting up a conda environment

-Download and install Miniconda (see https://docs.anaconda.com/free/miniconda/).
+Download and install Miniconda (see the [Miniconda installation page](https://docs.anaconda.com/free/miniconda/)).

 Example for Linux: